sjdvda/myt-usage-checker/README.md

+No longer working due to Mauritius Telecom website change.

 # my.t Usage Checker

 A script that retrieves the remaining monthly volume allowance from the [my.t (Mauritius Telecom) portal](internetaccount.myt.mu) and sends a notification.